mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 So finally, that stink of Katagiri, which is called total personality, becomes trans-personality.
 That is the original nature of existence.
 That is the core of your daily living.

 You are already under this core, under this huge tree.
 It's vast, a *huge* tree; because it's tuned into the past and the future, your personality.
 You have to believe this.
-But believe it or not, your life is really there, really there.
+Well, believe it or not, your life is really there, really there.

 So that is [what is] called [Buddha Nature](glossary#buddha-nature).

 And also, what is Buddha Nature?
 If you want to know psychologically, that is called [alayavijñāna](glossary#alayavijñāna), in Buddhist psychology.
 Or sometimes, [primitive Buddhism](glossary#primitive-buddhism ) says that is [karma](glossary#karma).

 Karma is completely beyond good or bad, right and wrong.
 But simultaneously, karma is something which is very powerful to carry your life in the [samsaric](glossary#samsara) world.
 But on the other hand ... if you want to know karma, you have to go back to the beginningless past, and to the endless future.
-Finally, no *[unintelligible]*.
+Finally, [there is] no answer.
 What is karma?
-No [one can say].
-But karma is [with you].
+No answer.
+But karma is with you.
 How do you know?
-In your daily living, you [can] know.
+In your daily living, you can know.

 ##### 30:00